jgerace/jgerace.github.io/_posts/2024-10-13-developer-journal-for-interviews.md

 - Tell me about a time you encountered a conflict with a colleague.
 What was the issue and how did you resolve it?
 - Tell me about a project that at first seemed insurmountable.
 How did you take it from something that seemed impossible to something accomplishable?

-A **project retrospective discussion** is typically a deep dive into the details of one particuliar project you led or were involved with.
+A **project retrospective discussion** is typically a deep dive into the details of one particular project you led or were involved with.
 It might be technical in nature or from a more project management perspective (in which case it's very similar to the behavioral kind of discussion).

 You talk about the context, the whys of the project, then get into the hows.
 You might talk about technical decisions, design decisions, architectural details, conflict resolution, what you might have done differently.

 Behavioral and project retro interview rounds, which you'll see at basically every company, rely heavily on your long-term memory of details.
-This, as you might imagine, can be an issue if you're on the market for a long time, and potentially even moreso if you're fully unemployed and no longer thinking about the old code base.
+This, as you might imagine, can be an issue if you're on the market for a long time, and potentially even more so if you're fully unemployed and no longer thinking about the old code base.

 ### How to prepare for behavioral and project retrospective interviews